apdlbalb/promoter-counter/README.md

 ## Dependencies
 - Requires SeqIO from Biopython
-- Program assumes all GFF files in `FastaGFF/` have a matching fasta file (with chromosome number as the key) in the directory
+- Program assumes all GFF files in `FastaGFF/` have a matching fasta file in the directory with chromosome number as the key

 ## Usage
 Please run in command line as follows: